-A key tool of the Recycle Often.
-Recycle Right.® campaign is a toolkit (http://recycleoftenrecycleright.com/resources/), which includes brochures, posters, ads, radio clips, blog posts, videos and more, used to spread the message.
-In addition, the toolkit provides K-12 curriculum supporting national science standards and is available to visitors to the campaign’s microsite.
+A key feature of the Recycle Often.
+Recycle Right. campaign is a toolkit that includes brochures, posters, ads, radio clips, blog posts, videos and more, used to spread the message.
+In addition, the toolkit provides K-12 curricula with supporting national science standards and is available to visitors to the campaign’s microsite.
 We launched a new version of the campaign website in 2017 to provide customers with more updates and more engaging, interactive and motivational resources to help them make the right recycling choices.